Hiring Developers for a Startup: Actionable Tips

 3. Choosing Team Augmentation

 Team augmentation (and the two models described next) implies turning to an IT outsourcing vendor to hire developers for a startup from the vendor's existing talent pool.
-You can search for such a partner on GoodFirms or other analogous platforms.
+You can even get an outsourced CTO if you need.

 In the team augmentation case, you "borrow" specialists from the IT outsourcing company to fill a gap in your team (as such, Upsilon offers team augmentation services for growth-stage businesses).
-This path makes sense if your startup is established, you have an in-house team, and you need one or two specialists most probably temporarily or just for part-time.
+This path makes sense if your startup is established, you have an in-house team, and you need one or two specialists most probably temporarily or just part-time.

-4. Signing a Project-based Contract
+4. Signing a Project-Based Contract

 This outsourcing model is about turnkey projects you pass on to a third-party outsourcing provider.
 It assumes that you have a clear plan lined out.
 You know what you want to create, how to do it (with all the details defined in specifications), and entrust a third party to make it happen without much control on your end.